View Source Dequel.Semantic.Analyzer (Dequel v0.6.0)

 {:between, [], [:price, 10, 50]}

-Without a resolver, AST passes through unchanged:
+Without a resolver, AST passes through unchanged (fields stay as strings):

-iex> Dequel.Semantic.Analyzer.analyze({:==, [], [:name, "foo"]}, nil)
+iex> Dequel.Semantic.Analyzer.analyze({:==, [], ["name", "foo"]}, nil)

-{:==, [], [:name, "foo"]}
+{:==, [], ["name", "foo"]}

-iex> Dequel.Semantic.Analyzer.analyze({:block, [], [:items, {:==, [], [:name, "foo"]}]}, nil)
+iex> Dequel.Semantic.Analyzer.analyze({:block, [], ["items", {:==, [], ["name", "foo"]}]}, nil)

-{:block, [], [:items, {:==, [], [:name, "foo"]}]}
+{:block, [], ["items", {:==, [], ["name", "foo"]}]}

 @spec ecto_resolver(module()) :: resolver()